 Natural approach.
 Our goal is to produce faster sliding window algorithms.
-Intuitively, one can accelerate the performance of a heavy hitter algorithm by sub-sampling the packets.
-That is, we would like to sample packets with a probability of τ , use an HH algorithm with
+Intuitively, one can accelerate the performance of a heavy

 (a) An example of the periodic interval and sliding window methods.
 In this scenario, consider a threshold of nine packets.
 The solid-green flow is a window heavy-hitter as it has ten packets within the sliding window.
 However, the measurement interval method does not detect the green flow, as it only has five packets within the current interval (false negative).
 Intuitively, one can identify the green flow by lowering the threshold to 4 packets, but in that case, the striped red flow is detected as well (false positive).